FBoucher/stream-projects/Streams/2020-04-17-Stream-90-AzUrlShortener-1-click-to-deploy-everything.md

-# 2020-04-17 - Stream 90 AzUrlShortener - 1-click to deploy everything
+# 2020-04-17 - Stream 90 AzUrlShortener - Documentation is important, right?!

 Summary
 -------

-In this live stream session, Frank is
+In this live stream session, Frank is writing documentation on the Azure URL Shortener project adding more detail on how it works and how to use it.

 📺 - Twitch archive - stream no.90